Free Printable: Low Carb & Keto Food ListGet It Now

 - Coat steak with gelatin powder.
 Slice steak as thinly as you can, toss with gelatin powder (which acts as a thickener) and then add to your Crock Pot.

 TIP: You don’t need cornstarch for this easy Mongolian beef recipe!
 The gelatin powder replaces it.
+If you can’t use or find gelatin, try more cornstarch substitutes here.

 - Mix sauce ingredients.
 Whisk together coconut aminos, garlic, sweetener, molasses, oil, ginger, salt, and pepper.